zendframework/zf2-documentation/docs/languages/en/modules/zend.escaper.theory-of-operation.rst

 is only Javascript escaped, it may contain HTML markup (new tags and attributes) which will be injected into the DOM and parsed once the inserting Javascript executes.
 Damned either way?
 The solution is to escape twice - first escape the string for HTML (make it safe for DOM insertion), and then for Javascript (make it safe for the current Javascript context).
-Nested contexts are a common means of bypassing naïve escaping habits (e.g. you can inject Javascript into a CSS expression within a HTML Attribute).
+Nested contexts are a common means of bypassing naive escaping habits (e.g. you can inject Javascript into a CSS expression within a HTML Attribute).

 PHP has no known anti-XSS escape functions (only those kidnapped from their original purposes)